This post may contain affiliate links. Read the full disclosure here

 - Cook this over a simmer for about 30 to 40 minutes.
 The chicken should be cooked through and come off the bone easily.
 Remove your chicken, discard the skins, and shred the meat off the bones.
 Add the meat back to the pot, and cook for about another ten minutes.
 Add in your vegetables and let them cook while you prepare your dumplings.

 - In a large bowl, prepare your dumplings.
 Whisk together your flour, salt, pepper, baking powder, and parsley.
 Slowly stir in your chicken stock, just until the mixture is moistened.
-Drop dumpling batter by the spoonful into your simmering pot, and let them cook until they float to the surface.
+Drop dumpling batter by the spoonful into your simmering pot, cover the pot quickly, and let them cook until they float to the surface.
 This should take about 10-15 minutes.
 Season with salt, pepper, and parsley to taste.

 this recipe came out perfectly! so simple and delicious.